How To Create Your First Email Course or Email Challenge

 We’re in the age of online courses, where successful entrepreneurs are making a living using robust and affordable online course platforms like Thinkific and Teachable.
 These platforms help you build, deliver, and sell text, audio, or video-based courses to your audience.

 Online educational courses are effective because they deliver valuable instructional content that people need to learn and grow.

 With an email course, you don’t need to pay for extra software or find a new service to learn.
 You’ll simply deliver your lessons by email. 💌

 For example, you might offer a 1-week email course to your website visitors.
-When someone signs up, AWeber will automatically deliver a sequence of emails at a frequency of your choosing.
+When someone signs up, your email service provider will automatically deliver a sequence of emails at a frequency of your choosing.
 This could be one email per day, or one every other day.
 It all depends on your course content.

-Here’s a quick view of how a daily course might look for someone selling a guitar lesson bootcamp:
+Here’s a quick view of how a daily course might look for someone selling a guitar lesson bootcamp with AWeber:

 If your email course is free, you can use it as a lead magnet a.k.a. an incentive to invite lots of people to join your email newsletter list.
 Just let them know that by signing up for the course, they’re granting you permission to send them newsletters later.
 This is a great way to skyrocket your list growth.

 You could also put it behind a paywall.
-Charging for an email course using PayPal or another payment processor is a great way to monetize your email marketing efforts.
+Charging for an email course is a great way to monetize your email marketing efforts.
 If your subscribers start telling you they loved your course so much they’d pay for it, you might want to consider charging for that content.

 Keep that in mind as you’re developing your course.